 If not, if it will be bigger or smaller than the upper.
 You will have many problems during assembling of the upper and lining, during lasting and as a result your shoes won’t be comfortable or beautiful.

 It happens in most cases with beginners in shoemaking.
 Usually they have lining pattern bigger than the upper.
+To know more about the most common mistakes that beginners make in order to overcome them, make sure to read this article: "How to make shoes-Common Mistakes in the Shoemaking Process".

 As a strict rule lining pattern in shoemaking must be smaller than then the upper pattern.